mrolims/pynamicalsys/docs/source/dds_bifurcation_diagram.rst

         y_{n+1} &= b x_n,
     \end{align*}

 where :math:`a` and :math:`b` are parameters that we will vary.
 We will focus on the range of :math:`a` from 1.0 to 1.4 and set :math:`b = 0.3`.
 Now, our system has two parameters.
 Since we are interested in changing :math:`a`, we will set `param_index` to 0.
 However, if for instance we wanted to change :math:`b`, we would set `param_index` to 1.
-In this case, an additional parameter has to be passed to the :py:meth:`bifurcation_diagram <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.bifurcation_diagram>` method, which is the value of :math:`b`.
+In this case, an additional parameter has to be passed to the :py:meth:`bifurcation_diagram <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.bifurcation_diagram>` method, which is the value of :math:`b`.

 .. code-block:: python